 Inventory Planner allows you to create purchase orders for your suppliers based on replenishment suggestions.
-If you use an inventory management solution (Tradegecko or Ordoro), Inventory Planner also synchronizes purchase orders with those platforms.
+If you use an inventory management solution (like Skubana or QuickBooks Commerce), Inventory Planner also synchronizes purchase orders with those platforms.

 A typical Purchase Order workflow includes the following actions:

 Create new purchase order from Replenishment or from Purchase order list, add items to it and Save.

 Optionally Save purchase order in your inventory management system (if available).
 If you save to an IMS, you will receive and edit the PO there and not in Inventory Planner (This applies to Amazon users as well).

 Download or Email the Purchase Order to your supplier.

 Receive items (fully or partially) as they arrive manually, importing a file or scanning barcodes.

 Close the Purchase Order when you are done with it.